Choices for palliative care

 Serious illnesses often cause you to need a lot of money right away.
 In many states, you can turn death benefits from your life insurance policy into “living benefits.”
 You can get these benefits in different ways, such as selling the policy or borrowing against it.

-For more information, please see our documents, Health Insurance and Financial Assistance for the Cancer Patient and Advanced Illness: Financial Guidance for Cancer Survivors and Their Families.
+For more information, please see our document, Health Insurance and Financial Assistance for the Cancer Patient.